Crime Prevention and Safety

 - Decide if you want music.
 Radio, DJ, etc.. (make sure not to violate the noise ordinance)

-- Register your block party (link above) so the police department can come visit with you and bring you a goodie bag.
+- CLICK HERE to register your block party so the police department can come visit with you and bring you a goodie bag.

 - If you have questions or need help call the NET team at (979)209-5539.